CSCfi/csc-user-guide/docs/apps/visit.md

 VisIt is an open source, versatile software for scientific visualization.
 [NoMachine](nomachine.md) is recommended for smooth interaction.
 VisIt is available on Puhti.

+## License

+VisIt is free also for commercial use and has been released under [BSD Open Source License](https://github.com/visit-dav/visit/blob/develop/LICENSE)

 ## Parallel use